vimarsh244/mywebsite-hugo/content/posts/why-india-needs-its-own-cryptocurrency.md

 **Trust**

-If all government purchases and transactions including donations are made to be publicly visible it can give trust to the citizens and also counter massive corruption.
+If all government purchases and transactions including donations are made to be publicly visible, it can give trust to the citizens and also counter massive corruption.
 Transparency is key for a stable and trusted government.
 Although most politicians might not favour this as it can backfire themselves only.
 But it is definitely a way to give trust in government funds and efforts like [PMCares](https://www.pmcares.gov.in/en/).

 **Accounting**